 STD275, 19DHS, Endo, 7xSL, 2xMPL

-This thing is so much fun to run and deals ridiculous damage over time.
+This thing is so much fun to run and deals ridiculous damage as a match goes.
 You're essentially carrying a point-blank effective, rapid-firing AC20 that does not require any ammo.
-It's an amazing harasser, an more than effective Light killer, a literally accurate "disarmer" that runs around the battlefield and shoots at everything that moves.
+It's an amazing harasser, a more than effective Light killer, a literally accurate "disarmer" that runs around the battlefield and shoots at everything that moves.
 The 19DHS ensures it would almost never overheats.
-Pretty much a no-brainer besides the basics that one should know about Hunchbacks.
+Pretty much a no-brainer besides the basic rules regarding Hunchbacks.

-However, if you feel like you've got a grip on how to manage heat, there's also this:
+However, if you feel like you've got a grip on how to manage heat, there's also the upgraded stock build:

 STD275, 17DHS, Endo, 9xML

-I used to shy away from nine Medium Lasers, for the concern of easy overheating bothered me heavily.
-I never regretted trying this out.
+I used to shy away from nine Medium Lasers since overheating bothered me heavily.
+I NEVER regretted trying this out.
 The burst damage of nine MLas is absolutely ridiculous.
 It of course requires better trigger discipline and better aiming, but totally controllable.
 You could burn though an Atlas' rear armor in the matter of seconds, and headshot any overheated 'Mech with a single burst.
 Plus it has more range.

 Oh, also, although it is unfortunately not captured by the clip above, it is entirely possible to one-shot a Light in the back who comes across and forgets to zigzag.